ForAllSecure/api-fuzzer-swagger-petstore-demo/README.md

-# ForAllSecure API Fuzzer demo
+# Mayhem for API GitHub Integration demo

-The ForAllSecure API Fuzzer is used as part of the build using GitHub Actions.
+Mayhem for API called part of the build using GitHub Actions.
 We have forked the [swagger-petstore](https://github.com/swagger-api/swagger-petstore) repository which is used to showcase a REST API that implements the OpenAPI 3 Spec.

-As part of the build, a swagger-petstore stand-alone server is started so that the `apirol` CLI fuzzer can fuzz the target running on localhost using the OpenAPI specification located in `/src/main/resources/openapi.yaml`.
+As part of the build, a swagger-petstore stand-alone server is started so that the `mapi` CLI fuzzer can fuzz the target running on localhost using the OpenAPI specification located in `/src/main/resources/openapi.yaml`.

-With the help of the API Fuzzer GitHub App, builds will automatically be updated with the status of an API Fuzzing job as it is run.
+With the help of the Mayhem for API GitHub App, builds will automatically be updated with the status of an API Fuzzing job as it is run.

-For more information on the API Fuzzer, please visit us at https://spritz.fas.dev/docs.
+For more details please visit us at https://mayhem4api.forallsecure.com.

 # Swagger Petstore Sample